-- Completed and submitted online application as directed on the School of Nursing website - Valid unencumbered RN License - Baccalaureate nursing degree from a regionally accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) or accreditation from the American Commission for Education in Nursing (ACEN), formerly the National League for Nursing Accrediting Commission (NLNAC) - Applicants with a transcript(s) from a foreign university (ies) are to submit a Commission for Graduates of Foreign Nursing Schools (CGFNS) evaluation of their transcript(s).
+- Completed and submitted online application as directed on the School of Nursing website - Valid unencumbered RN License - BSN to DNP FNP Track applicants must have 2 years of experience as a RN at the time of application submission - Baccalaureate nursing degree from a regionally accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) or accreditation from the American Commission for Education in Nursing (ACEN), formerly the National League for Nursing Accrediting Commission (NLNAC) - Applicants with a transcript(s) from a foreign university (ies) are to submit a Commission for Graduates of Foreign Nursing Schools (CGFNS) evaluation of their transcript(s).
 Additionally applicants from a country where the primary language is not English, must provide evidence of achieving a total score of 84 or higher with a speaking score of 26 or higher and a writing score of 27 or higher on the TOEFL iBT. - Completion of undergraduate courses in research and statistics with a grade of C or better taken within five years of application to the program - A minimum cumulative GPA of 3.0 (4.0 scale) for all coursework leading to the baccalaureate degree.
 (The undergraduate science courses GPA may be considered as a factor for admission.) - Current Basic Life Support (BLS) Certification for Healthcare Providers from the American Heart Association or the American Red Cross - Computer literacy - Critical analysis essay - Professional letters of reference (3).
 One from a manager in your current nursing role, a peer in your area of practice and a former faculty member that can attest to your ability to successfully complete doctoral studies. - Oath of Residency - Official transcripts from all institutions formerly attended.
-NOTE: All transcripts must be from regionally accredited colleges or universities with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) or accreditation from American Commission for Education in Nursing (ACEN), formerly the National League for Nursing Accrediting Commission (NLNAC) - Current Curriculum Vita (CV) or Resume (in the template provided in the application process) - Interview with DNP faculty (Interviews are conducted on an invitation only basis after a review of submitted application materials). - Personal Statement/Essay (maximum of 300 words)

-- Critical analysis response to track specific question(s) - Computer literacy defined as an understanding of the capabilities and limitations of a computer and how to use them wisely within clinical workflow and for scholarly work.
-Applicants must complete the TTUHSC SON Computer Literacy Test located at http://nursing.ttuhsc.edu/skills prior to applying.
+NOTE: All transcripts must be from regionally accredited colleges or universities with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) or accreditation from American Commission for Education in Nursing (ACEN), formerly the National League for Nursing Accrediting Commission (NLNAC) - Current Curriculum Vitae (CV) or Resume (in the template provided in the application process) - Interview with APRN faculty (Interviews are conducted on an invitation only basis after a review of submitted application materials). - Personal Statement/Essay (maximum of 300 words) - Critical analysis response to track specific question(s) - Computer literacy defined as an understanding of the capabilities and limitations of a computer and how to use them wisely within clinical workflow and for scholarly work.
+Applicants must complete the TTUHSC SON Computer Literacy Test located at include but are not limited to: